What is the Millstone Scholars Program?

 How Jewish Ideas Changed the World

-The Millstone Scholars curriculum is rooted in the following beliefs: that Jewish ideas shaped Western civilization and the world; that young American Jews have the right and responsibility to understand their own exceptional Hebraic heritage; and that young men and women in 7th and 8th grade are capable of college-style seminars and discussions.
+The Millstone Scholars curriculum is rooted in the following beliefs: that Jewish ideas shaped Western civilization and the world; that young Canadian Jews have the right and responsibility to understand their own exceptional Hebraic heritage; and that young men and women in grades 7 and 8 are capable of college-style seminars and discussions.
 We are looking for intellectually curious students and families who believe in Jewish excellence.